- You are here:

 If you have any questions, please email: firstname.lastname@example.org.

-CoS SMaRT Scholarships: The College of Sciences LLC awards a number of need-based scholarships starting at $4,000 per year.
-These awards may be renewable up to four years.
+CoS SMaRT Scholarships: The College of Sciences LLC awards a limited number of need-based scholarships starting at $4,000 per year.
+Notifications of SMaRT scholarships are typically made in March/April.